Working from home exposes process weakness

 Most importantly, the new face of remote work must provide the ability for work to follow the worker.
 Workers need to be automatically notified when they need to do something, and this notification needs to come with everything they need to do to be able to complete the work – without having to go somewhere else to get the information and data they need.

-Better remote work management is the KEY to the future productivity and success of every organization.
+Better work transitions are the KEY to the future productivity

 It is going to be a differentiator that accelerates time to value and creates a competitive advantage.
 So when the next crisis comes along – pandemic, plagues of locusts, earthquake, wildfires – work can continue to move across the organization without hampering the ability of the company to seamlessly get things done.